facebookarchive/remodel/CONTRIBUTING.md

 ## Coding Style

 * 2 spaces for indentation rather than tabs
-* Remodel is written in a functional style, which means generally means preferring immutable state and keeping that state separated from behavior.
+* Remodel is written in a functional style, which generally means preferring immutable state and keeping that state separated from behavior.

 ## License